 One of my biggest mistakes happened during the depths of the recession.
 There were inexpensive properties everywhere, but I didn’t focus on buying those cheap houses.
-Instead, I spent a lot of time doing the work herself instead of building her business and acquiring more properties.
+Instead, I spent a lot of time doing the work myself instead of building my business and acquiring more properties.

 I thought I was saving money.
 In reality, though, I was wasting time.

 Q: Any other mistakes that you hear about?

 Many beginners say they want to “to live in the home, later rent it out, and hope the price will rise.”
 This is code for: “I don’t have a business strategy.”

 Q: You mention finding realtors and investors to talk with.
 Do you have any suggestions on how to find them?

 Google the name of your state and “Real Estate Investor’s Association” (or REIA) to find local groups.
 In larger cities you can find real estate groups on meetup.com.